Reflex Sympathetic Dystrophy Syndrome

 (Statutes of 2005, Chapter 434)

-requires the Secretary of State to work with the Department of Health Services and the
+act requires the Secretary of State to work with the Department of Health Services and

-Directive Registry.
-This act also requires links to be provided for this information on the
+Care Directive Registry.
+This act also requires links to be provided for this information

-websites of the Secretary of State, Department of Health Services, the Attorney General,
+on the websites of the Secretary of State, Department of Health Services, the Attorney

-Department of Managed Health Care, Department of Insurance, Board of Registered
+General, Department of Managed Health Care, Department of Insurance, Board of

 AB 2445